 Prevalent offers a GDPR questionnaire available in the platform to determine third-party readiness across all GDPR components.
 The survey gathers information and documentation on all the data management and privacy operational processes a data processor needs to have in place for GDPR, based on the type of EU data they access.
 All answers can then be analyzed within the Prevalent platform to determine a third party’s level of readiness for GDPR; identify any necessary action items; and track remediation efforts.

 The Prevalent platform also includes a Data Mapping Assessment survey that identifies where data regulated by GDPR exists within an organization – both internally and with third-party vendors.
 It provides a clear picture of what the data is; how it comes into the organization; how it is used and stored; and who it is shared with outside the organization.
 With the platform’s unique relationship management capabilities, organizations can create, query, and view data inventories and processing records.
 Combined with Prevalent’s vendor assessment functionality, this delivers a comprehensive, internal and external view of compliance and related processes.
+Contact us today for a demo to see how.

 Next week’s blog examines the European Banking Authority’s (EBA’s) framework for financial institutions that are subject to the Capital Requirements Directive (CRD), and what outsourcing arrangement controls are in place.